Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

+\begin{clm} There is a blue edge in every copy of $F$ in $G$. \end{clm} \begin{proof} Otherwise we can find a bad set $X\subset B_1$ such that every element in it is a red edge of $G$, thus the corresponding vertices have degree at least $\binom{r}{2}-1$ in $B$.
+On the other hand since every vertex of $N(X)$ is in $B_2$, they have degree at most $\binom{r}{2}-1$ in $B$.
+This implies $|N(X)| \ge |X|$, contradicting the assumption that $X$ is a bad set. \end{proof}

-Our plan is to delete a red edge from every bad set in $G$, eliminating every copy of $F$. \begin{clm} Every bad set $X$ contains a red edge that is contained in at most $\binom{r}{2}-2$ \textbf{red} hyperedges.
+The following claim shows that every bad subset of edges in a copy of $F$ in $G$ contains a red edge which is contained in few red hyperedges.
+Our plan will be to recolor such a red edge of a bad set in each copy of $F$ in $G$ to green, to make sure that every copy of $F$ in $G$ contains a green edge. \begin{clm} Every bad set $X$ (in any copy of $F$ in $G$) contains a red edge that is contained in at most $\binom{r}{2}-2$ red hyperedges.

 \end{clm}